House Homeland Security chairman sues Trump and Giuliani, accusing them of inciting Capitol riot

-Rep. Bennie G. Thompson (D-Miss.) alleged in federal court in Washington that Trump and Giuliani’s false claims that the election was stolen fomented a raid that violated the Ku Klux Klan Act, an 1871 law enacted after the Civil War to bar violent interference in Congress’s constitutional duties.
+Rep. Bennie Thompson (D-Miss.) alleged in federal court in Washington that Trump’s and Giuliani’s false claims that the election was stolen fomented a raid that violated the Ku Klux Klan Act, an 1871 law enacted after the Civil War to bar violent interference in Congress’s constitutional duties.

-The lawsuit alleges that Trump, Giuliani and self-styled militia members of the Oath Keepers and Proud Boys sought to harass and impede lawmakers, and temporarily succeeded, forcing Thompson and others to don gas masks and take cover on the House gallery floor before being evacuated to shelter in the Longworth House Office Building with more than 200 other representatives, staffers and relatives.
+The lawsuit alleges that Trump, Giuliani, and members of the Oath Keepers and Proud Boys far-right groups sought to harass and impede lawmakers, and temporarily succeeded, forcing Thompson and others to don gas masks and take cover on the House gallery floor before being evacuated to shelter in the Longworth House Office Building with more than 200 other representatives, staffers and relatives.

 Trump’s “gleeful support of violent white supremacists” instigated the assault, gravely endangered lawmakers and encouraged future authoritarianism, Thompson said in a statement.
 “While the majority of Republicans in the Senate abdicated their responsibility to hold the President accountable, we must hold him accountable for the insurrection that he so blatantly planned.”

-Trump was acquitted Saturday in his second impeachment trial as 57 senators — seven Republicans and all 50 Democrats — voted to convict the then-president of inciting a mob’s attack, 10 short of two-thirds majority needed.
-Senate Minority Leader Mitch McConnell (R-Ky.) voted for acquittal, but said afterward that there was “no question, none, that President Trump is practically and morally responsible.”
-McConnell also said Trump was not immune from civil liability for the event, which left five dead, resulted in 139 police assaults and obstructed the electoral vote certification of president-elect Joe Biden’s victory.
+Trump was acquitted Saturday in his second impeachment trial as 57 senators — seven Republicans and all 50 Democrats — voted to convict him of inciting the mob’s attack, 10 votes short of two-thirds majority needed.
+Senate Minority Leader Mitch McConnell (R-Ky.) voted for acquittal but said afterward that there was “no question, none, that President Trump is practically and morally responsible.”
+McConnell also said Trump was not immune from civil liability for the event, which left five dead, resulted in 139 assaults on police officers and obstructed the electoral vote certification of president-elect Joe Biden’s victory.

-In a statement, Trump spokesman Jason Miller “President Trump has been acquitted in the Democrats’ latest Impeachment Witch Hunt, and the facts are irrefutable.
+In a statement, Trump spokesman Jason Miller said that “President Trump has been acquitted in the Democrats’ latest Impeachment Witch Hunt, and the facts are irrefutable.
 President Trump did not plan, produce or organize the Jan.
 6th rally on the Ellipse.
 President Trump did not incite or conspire to incite any violence at the Capitol on Jan.
 6th.
 Speaker Nancy Pelosi and Washington, D.C., Mayor Muriel Bowser must answer questions as to why they rejected additional security and National Guard assistance in the run-up to Jan.
 6th.”

 The lawsuit named as defendants Trump solely in his personal capacity, Giuliani, Proud Boys International LLC, and the Oath Keepers, addressed to founder Stewart Rhodes.
-Giuliani, his attorney and Oath Keepers founder Stewart Rhodes did not immediately respond to requests seeking comment.
+Giuliani, his attorney and Rhodes did not immediately respond to requests seeking comment.

-Proud Boys leader Henry “Enrique” Tarrio called the lawsuit frivolous and doubted it would be allowed to proceed in federal court.
-Tarrio said he had nothing to do with the breach.
+Proud Boys leader Enrique Tarrio called the lawsuit frivolous and doubted it would be allowed to proceed in federal court.
+He said he had nothing to do with the breach.

 “Was there Proud Boys that went in?
 Yes, and they’re idiots.
 They shouldn’t have gone in.
 But I’m going to support them because they are my brothers,” Tarrio said in a telephone interview.
 “But there was no plan to go into the Capitol.
 Unfortunately, one of my guys broke a window.
 Others trespassed.
 But there was no plan to even interrupt Congress.”